clemsonciti/workshop-python-intro-to-hadoop/01-intro.md

 To be able to run commands on the Palmetto from your own machine, you will first need to be able to log in to the Palmetto.
+This is known as a *remote login*.
-If you run Mac OS X or Linux on your machine, you can do this by opening a terminal and using the `ssh` command:
+If you run Mac OS X or Linux on your machine, you can log in remotely by opening a terminal and using the `ssh` command:

 ~~~{.bash}